-Responses were coded on a 2-point scale: "Yes" (1) to "No" (2).
+Responses were coded on a two-point scale: "Yes" (1) and "No" (2).
 Note that the last two questions above (related to ATM and branch withdrawals) come from a single question with various alternatives; thus responses to these questions are mutually exclusive.

-Linking Findex to Gallup World Polls, we obtain information on respondents' demographic characteristics (age, gender, educational attainment, marital status, religion, and urban/rural residence), income, labor market status, and within-country income deciles.
+Linking Findex to GWP, we obtain information on respondents' demographic characteristics (age, gender, educational attainment, marital status, religion, and urban/rural residence), income, labor market status, and within-country income deciles.